Mastering Language Features for GCSE English Success

 “The writer uses a metaphor.”

-“The metaphor of the storm as a ‘wild beast’ makes the weather feel aggressive and unstoppable, creating tension and making the reader sympathise with the people in the houses.”
+“The metaphor of the storm as a ‘wild beast’ makes the weather feel aggressive and unstoppable.
+This creates tension and makes the reader sympathize with the people in the houses.”

 That’s the difference between a grade 4 response and a grade 7+.